Medical Specialties

 How common are positive surgical margins (PSM) after radical prostatectomy?

-This will depend on your prostate cancer stage (the more advanced the higher the risk), if a nerve-sparing procedure is done and as well on your surgeon's expertise.
+This will depend on your prostate cancer stage (the more advanced the higher the risk), if a nerve-sparing procedure is done, as well as your surgeon's expertise.

 Between ten to thirty per cent of men undergoing surgery have a positive surgical margin.